Edrees1582/training-auth/README.md

 - JWT tokens should be stored securely on the client side
 - Consider implementing refresh tokens for production use
 - Add proper error handling and logging for production deployment
+- TypeScript provides compile-time type checking for better code quality
+- Validation errors are returned in a structured format for better error handling

 ## 🤝 Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
+4. Ensure TypeScript compilation passes
-4. Test thoroughly
+5. Test thoroughly
-5. Submit a pull request
+6. Submit a pull request

 ## 📄 License